dismad/zebraUtilities/dev/extractSupply_README.md

 `Rust is installed now.
 Great!`

-On Windows, download and run `rustup-init.exe`.
+On Windows, download and run [rustup-init.exe](https://win.rustup.rs/).
 It will start the installation in a console and present the above message on success.

 ## Download and compile Zebrad